-It's a concept called "cellular beauty," and it means skin health can only be optimized when you start at the cellular level: From there, glowing skin will follow.
-To start you on your cellular beauty journey, we found the seven most important ways to keep your skin cells performing their best.
+It's a concept we call cellular beauty, and it means skin health can only be optimized when you start at the cellular level: From there, glowing skin will follow.* Ideally, for years and years to come.

 1. Consume antioxidants.

-4. Support your gut microbiome.
+3. Support your gut microbiome.

 While it's vital to support your skin microbiome for optimal skin health, it's equally important to do so with your gut microbiome.
 There's something called the gut-skin axis, and it plays an important role in our overall skin health: It all boils down to the permeability of the lining of your gut.
 When your microflora isn't balanced, it can cause what functional medicine doctors often call leaky gut, which allows particles to "leak" out and stimulate the immune system to produce an inflammatory response in the skin of predisposed individuals.

 Inflammation wreaks havoc on the skin—resulting in premature aging and skin conditions like acne and eczema.
 But a little bit more on how inflammation comes about.
 Inflammation is your body’s reaction to aggressors.
 Inflammation's purpose is to help heal and fight whatever is causing the irritation.
 The problem arises when your body doesn’t have a break from said inflammation, i.e., a prolonged state of oxidative stress.
 Chronic oxidative stress leads to damage, as the cells are adequately allowed to repair and rejuvenate themselves.